-32.1.4 Unexpected compilation output when running javac without a pluggable type-checker
+32.1.4 Unexpected compilation output when running javac without a pluggable type-checker unchecked method invocation: method myMethod in class C is applied to given types

 On rare occasions, javac may issue an error when compiling against the Checker Framework's annotated JDK that you do not get when using the regular JDK.
 (Recall that the Checker Framework compiler uses the annotated JDK.)
 This may occur even when you are not running any annotation processor.
 The error is: